wp-plugins/easy-quiz/readme.txt

 1. Color customization to match your theme.
 2. More quiz types (Multiple Choice, Fill in The blanks etc.) as short code options
 3. Mix and match different types of questions: Multiple Choice, Fill in the Blanks, True or False etc. in the same quiz!
-4. Other quiz options as short code options.
+4. Other quiz options as short code options or on the admin page.

 == Upgrade Notice ==

-Documentation changes only.
+Porting other types of quizzes (Multiple Choice, Fill in The blanks etc.) to the lite version.

 == Installation ==